-The task force completed this work and also recommended that an outcome measure be developed for occupational therapy.
-In September 1988, the National Health Research Development Program and the Canadian Occupational Therapy Foundation jointly funded a project to develop an outcome measure of occupational performance.
+In the early 1980s, Health Canada and the Canadian Occupational Therapists (CAOT) developed quality assurance guidelines for the practice of occupational therapy in Canada.
+As part of this work, in 1988, the National Health Research Development Program and the Canadian Occupational Therapy Foundation jointly funded a project to develop an outcome measure of occupational performance.

 - focus on performance in self-care, productivity, and leisure as the primary outcome;

 - consider the client’s environment, developmental stage, life roles, and motivation;

 - be sensitive to clinical change relevant to occupational therapy goals;

 - not be diagnosis specific;

 - be usable in terms of format, time, ease of scoring, client acceptability, and be able to be scored numerically;

 - incorporate measurement properties of reliability, responsiveness, and validity.